-Also known as Holkar Palace, Rajawada is an important historical site in Indore that was constructed by the Holkars (belonging to the Maratha Dynasty) around 2 centuries ago.
-An example of the fine architectural skill and magnificence of those times, the palace is an impressive 7 storey structure that is placed near the Chhatris.
+Also known as Holkar Palace, Rajawada is an important historical site in Indore that the Holkars constructed (belonging to the Maratha Dynasty) around 2 centuries ago.
+An example of the fine architectural skill and magnificence of those times, the palace is an impressive 7 storey structure placed near the Chhatris.
 One of the popular tourist attractions of Indore, Rajwada Palace is one of the oldest structures too.

-While the monuments are in wood and Gopura stone, the windows and balconies are decorated and are bordered by arched entrance, bastions and wooden door with studded with iron.
-The lower 3 floors are in stone and have been pained in dark brown and the upper floors are made in wood.
+While the monuments are in wood and Gopura stone, the windows and balconies are decorated and are bordered by the arched entrance, bastions, and wooden doors studded with iron.
+The lower 3 floors are of stone and have been painted in dark brown, and the upper floors are made of wood.
 Rajawada palace has faced damage thrice because of fire.